saikumarlp/Paytm_Wallet_Project_Phase1/README.md

-Here's a more polished and professional version of your GitHub `README.md` for the **Paytm Wallet Clone** project.
-It follows the standard structure for a well-formatted README file with clear headings, descriptions, and sections for installation, usage, and contributions:

----

 # Paytm Wallet Clone

 This project implements a **digital wallet application**, simulating a basic **Paytm-like wallet system**.
 The app provides common wallet-related functionalities such as transferring money, adding balance, viewing transaction history, and more.
 It aims to give users a smooth and interactive experience while managing their virtual wallet.